-Ibiye Camp is an English-Nigerian artist whose work engages with technology, trade, and material within the African Diaspora.
-Camp’s work utilizes architectural tools to create sound and video, accompanied by augmented reality and 3D objects, and highlights the biases and conflicts inherent to technology and postcolonial subjects.
+Ibiye Camp is an artist whose work engages with technology, trade, and material within the African Diaspora.
+Camp’s work utilises architectural tools to create sound and video, accompanied by augmented reality and 3D objects, and highlights the biases and conflicts inherent to technology and postcolonial subjects.

 Camp co-founded Xcessive Aesthetics, an interdisciplinary design collective exploring data through immersive technologies and public installations.
 Xcessive Aesthetics runs a BA studio titled Digital-Native at the Design Academy Eindhoven.

 THE ONLY LASTING TRUTH IS CHANGE

 The workshop is part of The Only Lasting Truth is Change, an expanded symposium investigating current and future configurations of art, technology, nature and power.
 The symposium takes place in Bergen and online 16-19 November, with satellite events throughout the autumn.
 See the detailed symposium programme here.